htried/opioid-journalism/51683a4d5705501cd25b927086d2ec088354fc55/README.md

 - US bankruptcy court documents
 - Rhode Island Board of Medical Licensure and Discipline records
 - Massachusetts Board of Registration in Medicine records
-- Police reports from Providence, RI; Newport, RI; Fall River, MA; Cohasset, MA; and elsewhere
+- Police reports from Providence, RI and elsewhere

 ## Tools
 We're using several different tools to store, process, and visualize data: